javadbat/jb-button/README.md

 you can inject your custom style by attribute to button.
 `<jb-button button-style="height:36px;"></jb-button>`
 you can do change web-component style by set `component-style` too
-the other way of injecting style to jb-button is by providing css variable to set some atttribute for example to set button height:
+the other way of injecting style to jb-button is by providing css variable in component parent element to set some atttribute for example to set button height:

 ```css
 .your-jb-button-wrapper{